-- Previous individual education plans and targets for the pupil. - Records of regular reviews and their outcomes. - Records of the child's health and medical history where appropriate. - National Curriculum attainment levels in literacy and numeracy. - Education and other assessments, for example from an advisory specialist support teacher or educational psychologist. - Views of the parents.
+- 7 - Previous individual education plans and targets for the pupil. - Records of regular reviews and their outcomes. - Records of the child's health and medical history where appropriate. - Attainment information. - Education and other assessments, for example from an advisory specialist support teacher or educational psychologist. - Views of the parents.